 This site used to be powered by the Python web framework Django, now I use Flask.
-I'm deploying the code with fancy, serverless technology by Google called App Engine.
+I'm deploying the code with fancy, "serverless" technology by Google called App Engine.

 The transition from Django to Flask was an enlightening process.

-- Python Web Framework
+- Python Web Frameworks

 - Google App Engine

 The endeavor to create my own website started right after college.
 However, I wasn't very knowledgeable about web programming.
 I never had any college courses covering web development, though I did take a networking class covering the internet layers at some point.
 Anyway, point is, I wanted to expand my knowledge, venture into the unknown, and seek out new life and new civilizations1.